Bien21-00590/MeXE402_Midterm_ARNANTE_TOLENTINO/README.md

 ![image](https://github.com/user-attachments/assets/88fa7731-9249-4782-8899-d80f3ea43f10)

-To impliment the linear regression model, we first get the test and train variables but this time, the test variables will be 30% of the whole dataset due to the small size of the data only being 150 sets, lowering the test variable percentage can result in unrealistic predictions.
+To implement the linear regression model, we first get the test and train variables but this time, the test variables will be 30% of the whole dataset due to the small size of the data only being 150 sets, lowering the test variable percentage can result in unrealistic predictions.

 ![image](https://github.com/user-attachments/assets/84fa262f-d6d6-4bfb-b5a6-36451f278893)

 After getting the test and train variables, we fit it to a standard scale to even out the importance of each variables.
+This standardscaler does exactly what it is called as it implements a standard for each value so that it would be more suitable and efficient for finding patterns and help train the model.

 ![image](https://github.com/user-attachments/assets/92a56a7c-f2e6-451d-8383-02cbed921313)

-Then we are now able to fit our train variables to the logistics regression with an iretarion of 1000 to find the optimal solution.
-Since logistics regression on scikitlearn can already handle multinomial logistics regression, this can only mean that we dont have to do anything special anymore.
+Then we are now able to fit our train variables to the logistics regression with an iteration of 1000 to find the optimal solution.
+More iterations can help the model improve training the model which in turn leads to mare accurate predictions.
+Since logistics regression on scikitlearn can already handle multinomial logistics regression, this can only mean that we don't have to do anything special anymore.

 ![image](https://github.com/user-attachments/assets/e25f2594-aad5-48a8-9b90-0d4ef127e16c)
 ![image](https://github.com/user-attachments/assets/690d855f-dbc2-4c8a-8b24-1f50a35c4137)